-In the US, many people visit doctors for mental problems each year.
+In the US, many people visit doctors for psychological and mood problems each year.
 And just like many physical ailments, these types of disorders are usually highly treatable.

-There are two primary types of therapy: medicine and talk.
+There are two primary types of therapy: medication and talk.

-Treatment typically involves working with a healthcare provider who manages the medicine.
+Treatment typically involves working with a healthcare provider who manages the medication.
 Medication therapy is often used along with talk therapy.

 Talk therapies, also known as counseling or psychotherapy, treat psychological or emotional problems through verbal communication.
 Although they are based on psychological theories, talk therapies also fulfill a very basic human need to share problems and connect with others.